adin11/ML-Project-Health-Insurance-Premium-Predictor/README.md

 ### 🧠 Feature Engineering
 - Created `risk_score` feature from domain-specific medical history column.
-- Encoded categorical features via One-Hot and Manual Label Mapping.
+- Encoded categorical features via One-Hot encoding and Manual Label Mapping.

-### 🧮 Feature Selection & Scaling
+### 🧮 Encoding & Scaling
-- Dropped multicollinear features using VIF.
+- Dropped multicollinear features using variance inflation factor.
-- Applied Min-Max scaling for consistent range.
+- Scaled the numeric features using min/max scaling.

 ### 🤖 Model Development
 - Trained Linear, Ridge, and XGBoost regressors.
-- XGBoost selected for best R² performance (0.98).
+- Finalized and Fine tuned XGBoost model using randomized search cv best R² score/test_set_score (0.98) and root mean sqaured error (1169).

 ### 🔀 Model Segmentation
--- Showed Significant error margin (16%) for younger age groups.
--- Trained another model consisting of age groups less than 25.
+- Identified that ~30% of predictions in younger age groups (≤ 25) had error margins exceeding 10%, leading to potential overcharging or undercharging.
+- Introduced an additional feature (`genetical_risk_score`) for these groups to reduce extreme errors.
+- Trained and saved two separate models for age groups ≤ 25 and > 25 using joblib.

 ### 🛠️ Model Tuning
-- Used RandomizedSearchCV for hyperparameter optimization.
+- Used RandomizedSearchCV for hyperparameter optimization and trained the final model on these hyperparamters Best Parameters:  {'n_estimators': 50, 'max_depth': 5, 'learning_rate': 0.1}

 ---